andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 In an ideal world, manufacturers and legislators would try to make the resulting problems explicit and do something about them.
 The Dutch smartphone manufacturer Fairphone, for example, does this by visiting the cobalt mines in Congo and launching a program to improve working conditions in the mines based on their experiences during the visit ([Angela 2023](https://www.fairphone.com/en/2023/03/02/sticking-with-cobalt-blue/)).
 Are they obligated to do this?
 No, they are not.
 They are doing it first and foremost for the Congolese people, and in return Fairphone can position its smartphone as a greener and fairer phone.
 However, these actions do not come for free and their phones are therefore relatively expensive compared to the competition.

-### Recognizing and accepting risks for the future
+### 	Embracing uncertainty for a sustainable future
-It is clear that we cannot fully guard against all future unintended consequences when developing new solutions.
-By its very nature, you cannot devise and develop measures against risks that you are not able to foresee.
+It is clear that we cannot fully guard against all  unintended future consequences when developing new solutions.
+By its very nature, it is impossible to design and develop measures for risks that cannot be foreseen.

 However, when it comes to the long-term risks we can identify, we have a moral obligation to act.
-This is especially true when working with sustainability, where we must accept that we can never have complete control over the future.
-Even if we plan and execute our activities with care, unforeseen difficulties - such as environmental, social or economic challenges - will always arise that can negatively impact sustainability.
+This is especially true in the area of sustainability, where we must accept that we can never fully control the future.
+Even if we plan and execute our activities carefully, there will always be unforeseen difficulties - such as environmental, social or economic challenges - that can negatively impact the sustainability of our projects.

-We must be able to live with the realization that the world around us can be influenced and shaped to some extent, but never completely controlled.
-This unpredictability should not be seen as a barrier, but as a fundamental premise for working towards sustainable solutions.
-Despite our best efforts, the world can still surprise us - both positively and negatively.
+We must be able to live with the realization that the world around us can be influenced and shaped to some degree, but never completely controlled.
+This unpredictability should not be seen as an obstacle, but as a fundamental premise for working toward sustainable solutions.
+Despite our best efforts, the real world can always surprise us - both positively and negatively.

+%% Harmuth Rosa reference? %%

 ### Green sustainability
-Environmental sustainability can also be called green sustainability .
-Green sustainability is one of the most pressing dimensions IT development work.
+Environmental sustainability can also be referred to as green sustainability.
+Green sustainability is one of the most pressing dimensions of IT development work.

-It is also the most visible aspect of sustainability at the moment because society is focusing on it - at least in the western part of the world.
-One example of a Danish company actively working with green sustainability is the window manufacturer Velux .
-Like most responsible companies, Velux focuses on making its activities more green and sustainable in the long term.
-The company has announced in 2023 that it will fund forestry projects that capture carbon equivalent to its emissions from its founding in 1941 until 2041 (Petersson 2023).
+It is also the most visible aspect of sustainability at the moment, as it is the focus of society - at least in some parts of the world.
+One example of a Danish company actively working with green sustainability is the window manufacturer Velux.
+Like most responsible companies, Velux is focused on making its operations greener and more sustainable in the long term.

+Velux has announced in 2023 that it will fund forestry projects to capture carbon equivalent to its emissions from its founding in 1941 until 2041 ([Petersson 2023](https://sustainability.velux.com/Governance-and-reporting/Sustainability-reporting)).
 The company also plans to reduce its operational carbon emissions by 100% by improving energy efficiency and switching to renewable electricity.

-Velux's plan is both forward-thinking and sympathetic.
-There is no law obliging companies to compensate for their past emissions or to become CO2-neutral by 2031, yet Velux is devoting resources to support this development.
-Velux is working with external partners to estimate past greenhouse gas emissions and to sequester equivalent amounts of CO2 in forests in countries such as Uganda, Madagascar and Vietnam.
+Velux's plan is both forward-thinking and compassionate.
+There is no law requiring companies to compensate for their past emissions or to become carbon neutral by 2031, but Velux is devoting resources to support this development.
+Velux is working with external partners to estimate past greenhouse gas emissions and offset equivalent amounts of CO2 in forests in countries such as Uganda, Madagascar and Vietnam.

-Although the Velux example is not directly related to IT and digital development, the company demonstrates an action that digital companies can also benefit from trying.
+While the Velux example is not directly related to IT and digital development, the company demonstrates an action that digital companies can also benefit from trying.
 As a hosting company, you can, for example, compensate for the greenhouse gas emissions you have emitted over time.

 ### Greenwashing
 Are Velux's initiatives really having an impact on a global scale or are they drowning in the big picture?
-Velux's initiatives can be seen as a small step in the right direction, but much more is needed to reverse the trend.
+Velux's initiatives can be seen as a step in the right direction, but much more is needed to reverse the trend.

 If Velux really succeeds in eliminating 100% of its future greenhouse gas emissions, then the window manufacturer is definitely a climate-friendly company.
-But that doesn't mean that the company has become a "sustainable company" overnight.
-The company must also address other dimensions of sustainability in order to start calling itself sustainable.
+But that doesn't mean it has become a "sustainable company" overnight.
+The company needs to address other dimensions of sustainability before it can call itself sustainable.

-When a company sends out marketing communications about its green initiatives, there is always a danger that the company's brand is portrayed as more green than it really is.
-It is not always easy to distinguish between sustainability projects and greenwashing, i.e. empty green promises without substance behind the communication.
+When a company sends out marketing communications about its green initiatives, there is always a risk that the company's brand will be portrayed as more green than it actually is.
+It is not always easy to distinguish between sustainability achievements and greenwashing, i.e. empty green promises with no substance behind the communication.

-In the case of Velux, is this a real environmental initiative with significant impact, or is it greenwashing ?
+In the case of Velux, is this a genuine environmental initiative with significant impact, or is it greenwashing?
 Only time will tell.

 There is no clear line between greenwashing and green marketing, and it can be difficult to tell the difference in practice.
-For the same reason, there are companies that deliberately avoid talking about their environmental improvement activities for fear of being perceived as greenwashers.
-This behavior is called greenhushing .
+The EU is working on regulation which should stop companies from making misleading claims about environmental merits of their products and services ([Green Claims 2025](https://environment.ec.europa.eu/topics/circular-economy/green-claims_en)), but there are companies that deliberately avoid talking about their environmental improvement activities for fear of being perceived as greenwashers.
+This behavior is called greenhushing.

 Fortunately, there are some benchmarks that can help us determine if a company or product is truly green or if it is simply "greenwashed".
 One of these indicators is the company's (manufacturer's) documentation of environmental and social considerations, such as an ESG report .